genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 ## Submit a dry run and review the logs

-Submit the configuration as a dry-run job, then read the job logs to see how it behaved against your real input without writing any data.
+Submit a dry-run job referencing this configuration against your input file, then review the logs to verify it behaves as expected, without writing any data to ODM.
 The job-submission and log-retrieval endpoints are covered in [How to run a transformation](how-to-run-a-transformation.md).

 ## Update and repeat